senthilmm/citation-exporter/README.md

 This causes the resolver to try to resolve IDs from:

 * catalog-local.xml, if it exists.
-If you create this file, then you can override any cross-references from other catalogs.
+If you create this file, then you can override any definitions from other catalogs.
 * jats/catalog.xml, if it exists.
 This file is included in the repository, and you can use the jats/get-dtds.sh script to download the corresponding DTDs from the JATS site.